The FCO social media guidance includes information on:

 See our full list of social media channels.

 Context: why social media matters

 The FCO encourages all staff to make full use of the opportunities offered by social media to help deliver FCO objectives.
-Social media:

-- Allows diplomats to monitor events, harvest information and identify key influencers.
+- allows diplomats to monitor events, harvest information and identify key influencers.

-- Can assist in the consultation process and the formulation of policy by helping us crowd source ideas.
+- can assist in the consultation process and the formulation of policy by helping us crowd source ideas.

 The importance of embedding digital tools in policy making and service delivery is set out in more detail in the FCO Digital Strategy.

 FCO staff should feel empowered to use social media in three main ways: